ewongzz/Arctan-ks-/OwlHacks/readMe.txt

 We used Python and pygame to create our game called Arctan(ks).
 This game was built with the purpose of higher education.
-Objective is to create a fun math-based game that is also educaational.
+Objective is to create a fun math-based game that is also educational.
-The purpose of the game is to learn the different graphs of functions including polynomial, trigonemetric and linear functions.
+The goal of the game is to learn the different graphs of functions including polynomial, trigonemetric and linear functions.